VirtusLab/graphbuddy/README.md

 ### Webview

-1. By clicking on nodes, graph will highlight corresponding nodes and edges
+1. By clicking on nodes, the graph will highlight corresponding nodes and edges
 2. By clicking on edges that contain a *reference* parameter, IDE focuses on code responsible for both nodes connected by clicked edge.
 3. By shift-clicking node, you remove it from the webview
 4. By double-clicking on the node, you extend the graph by adding data corresponding with clicked node